fourarms4x4/kaggle-bigquery-hackathon/docs/Project_Description.md

 # Smart Document Discovery Engine – Comprehensive Project Description

-(Contents identical to the narrative previously provided; formatted in Markdown with headings for clarity.)

 ## 1. Executive Summary
 The Smart Document Discovery Engine is an enterprise-ready semantic retrieval and insight generation platform built for the BigQuery AI Competition.
 It unifies three advanced capability tracks—Vector Search, Generative AI, and Multimodal discovery—into a single cohesive data and ML pipeline.
 Using a curated corpus of 5,000 Stack Overflow Q&A documents (serving as a proxy for high-value professional knowledge bases like legal precedents or engineering knowledge repositories), it demonstrates how organizations can transform unstructured text and heterogeneous artifacts into production-grade searchable intelligence.
 The system ingests raw documents, cleans and enriches them, engineers structured semantic features, generates dense vector embeddings, and exposes a hybrid semantic + lexical search layer enriched with AI-driven summarization and recommendations.
 It additionally simulates cross-modal indexing via Object Tables patterns and outlines a scalable architecture designed to extend toward millions of documents and thousands of concurrent users.